outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - find other useful structures that are useful in isolation like 'intents that when fulfilled cause some problems to be solved by default, which are useful to prioritize absolutely rather than contextually', like 'care', which when fulfilled, results in solving other problems, and can be used to derive other useful functions like 'invest in differences having relevant similarities, like similarity in cause/intent'

   - add to science
-    - black holes as 'hyper-connected networks where the connections are quantum entanglements that attract other quantum connections', provoking questions like 'which quantum entanglements occur naturally' and 'how do these natural quantum entanglements influence standard gravity', and 'do black holes reflect interface analysis network structures or do they reflect dense neural networks more in their info preservation & decomposition or some equivalent alternate, making them possibly useful as a problem-solving computer' and 'can black holes take on multiple equivalent alternate formats allowing their properties to fulfill different priorities and model different types of time such sa "different synchronized conceptual events acting as conceptual time"'
+    - black holes as 'hyper-connected networks where the connections are quantum entanglements that attract other quantum connections', provoking questions like 'which quantum entanglements occur naturally' and 'how do these natural quantum entanglements influence standard gravity', and 'do black holes reflect interface analysis network structures or do they reflect dense neural networks more in their info preservation & decomposition or some equivalent alternate, making them possibly useful as a problem-solving computer' and 'can black holes take on multiple equivalent alternate formats approached from different angles/perspectives of analysis where some solution structure is sought and prioritized, creating a foundation for the quantum entanglement to develop based on that 'caring', allowing their properties to fulfill different priorities and model different types of time such sa "different synchronized conceptual events acting as conceptual time"'
       - https://phys.org/news/2022-10-uncovering-massive-quantum-mysteries-black.html
       - https://www.vice.com/en/article/dy7kyv/scientists-invent-quantum-watch-a-mind-bending-new-way-to-measure-time
       - is quantum physics a result of rules like 'everything can be connected' which is required to be true, in order for other rules to be true